 If a partner seeks help for their violent issues, will the abuse stop?

-Therapy can address the violent behaviour but it is not a miracle solution.
+Therapy can address violent behaviour but it is not a miracle solution.
 The first step towards change is for the partner to recognize that they need to change.
 Furthermore, the consequences of the violence (including both physical and psychological) will not go away on its own.
-It is important that the victim finds a way to heal from the effects of the abuse (EX. by talking to a social worker, by attending a support group, etc.)
+It is important that the victim finds a way to heal from the effects of the abuse (for example, by talking to a social worker, by attending a support group, etc.)

 Can men be victims of conjugal violence?